 Fleur Cowles was a remarkable woman.
 She was a writer, an artist, a collector and a visionary.
 She was a renowned hostess who had long-standing friendships with some of the most brilliant minds of her time such as Salvador Dali, Winston Churchill, and Elsa Schiaparelli, and she was the original tastemaker.
 She even represented the United States at the coronation of Queen Elizabeth II.
 But her greatest legacy is Flair, the groundbreaking style and culture bible she created in 1950.

 Fleur Cowles by Rene Gruau.

 Flair was in publication for only one year - ultimately it became too expensive a project to carry on, but it remains one of the most influential fashion publications of the 20th century, and a constant source of inspiration to me.
 Several years ago I found a rare copy of the first issue of Flair, with all it’s original inserts in immaculate condition, and I spent hours taking it all in.
-I haven’t been able to track down any other issues but in 1996 Cowles released an amazing retrospective with Rizzoli, “The Best of Flair”, highlighting the magazine's beautiful design and original content.
+I haven’t been able to track down any other issues to date but in 1996 Cowles released an amazing retrospective with Rizzoli, “The Best of Flair”, highlighting the magazine's inventive design and original content.
 Cowles died in 2009.

 A letter from the editor.

 All Black and White - accessories feature from the first issue.

 Rene Gruau illustration.

 Pull-out feature on the Paris home of the Duke and Duchess of Windsor.